androidthings/contrib-drivers/ws2812b/README.md

 <img align="center" src="http://latex.codecogs.com/gif.latex?f%3D%5Cfrac%7B1%20%7D%7B417%20%5Ccdot%2010%5E%7B-9%7D%7DHz"/>
 </p>

-One last problem remains, however: the low voltage pause between each transmitted word: If the the SPI sends more than the chosen number of bits per word, a short break in form of a low voltage pulse is done automatically.
+One last problem remains, however: the low voltage pause between each transmitted SPI word: If the the SPI sends more than the chosen number of bits per word, a short break in form of a low voltage pulse is done automatically.
 This break marks the end of every transmitted word and has the same duration as a single bit.
 If we would keep this pause pulse unhandled, a correct data transmission would be impossible.
 By considering a word size of 8 bits (maximum size) it can be understood as a automatically inserted 0 bit between the 8th and the 9th bit.
-Fortunately, any arbitrary sequence of our described bit patterns are resulting in a row of bits where every 9th bit is a 0 bit.
+Fortunately, any arbitrary sequence of our described bit patterns results in a row of bits where every 9th bit is a 0 bit.
 So a simple solution is the removing of this last bit like shown in the following table:

 | Source bit sequence | Destination bit sequence |
 | ------------------- |:------------------------:|